YouTube Rewind 2018: Everyone Controls Rewind: Overview

 The video themes around everyone being able to control YouTube Rewind, with various featured personalities describing what events they want to review.
 The video begins with actor Will Smith on Jebel Jais's mountain range, suggesting the inclusion of the video game Fortnite and YouTuber Marques Brownlee in the video.
 The camera then cuts to Brownlee, other YouTubers, and Twitch streamer Ninja as the bus driver, conversing inside a battle bus, a reference to the game.

 The following scene depicts a group of YouTube personalities surrounding a campfire.
 The group suggests that the Rewind should have K-pop, references to the wedding of Prince Harry and Meghan Markle, the internet meme 'Bongo Cat,' a science experiment involving melting lipstick, and the inclusion of electronic musician Marshmello, whose mask is removed and revealed to be Mason Ramsey underneath.
 The video then cuts to a group doing a mukbang in South Korea.
 After the scene, animator TheOdd1sOut suggests adding the "In My Feelings" challenge to the video.
 The video rapidly cuts between scenes of various YouTubers and celebrities dancing to the challenge, including scenes of talk show hosts Trevor Noah and John Oliver performing dances from Fortnite.
 Animator Jaiden Animations includes several easter eggs, comprising references to other memes and events of the year, such as Ugandan Knuckles, an invitation to Super Smash Bros.
 Ultimate, KSI vs. Logan Paul boxing match, a group of items on the wall that spell out "Sub 2 PewDiePie", as well as PewDiePie's swivel chair.

 After the challenge, Lilly Singh says the video should feature "the people who managed to do something bigger than themselves."
 Several YouTubers give shoutouts to various groups of people, including people who strived for mental health awareness and "all women in 2018 for finding their voices."
 Later, Elle Mills decides to read a faux comments section on what to feature in the Rewind.
 Various comments are featured, featuring pop culture references to the costumes in Kanye West and Lil Pump's "I Love It" music video, the 2018 FIFA World Cup, the children's song Baby Shark, and the Dame Tu Cosita dance craze.
 The 'Sister Squad' (James Charles, Dolan Twins, and Emma Chamberlain) are then shown in outer space, driving a car resembling Elon Musk's Tesla Roadster.
 The video ends with Smith laughing as he watches the aforementioned battle bus through a pair of binoculars and states "That's hot, that's hot."
 While the credits are playing, Primitive Technology is featured, sculpting the YouTube Rewind logo with clay.

 Cast

-This is the list of starring cast members in YouTube Rewind 2018: Everyone Controls Rewind, derived from its website.
+This is the list of starring cast members in YouTube Rewind 2018: Everyone Controls Rewind, derived from its website (in alphabetical order).